Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Protocol soundness

 for an efficiently preparable state $\alpha'_{DYRA}$.
-On the other hand, if the verifier's choice of $(S, R)$ was ``bad'', then the computational distinguishability between the prover's final state and the state on the r.h.s.~of \ref{eqn:rigidity_prf1} is at most 1.
-Conditioned on the event $\Omega'$, \ref{eqn:sr_bad_bound} tells us that the probability of the verifier choosing a bad $(S, R)$ is at most $\sqrt{\delta}$.
-Hence, on average over the verifier's choice of $(S, R)$ conditioned on $\Omega'$ (with the conditional state $\sigma^{(\vec \theta)}_{|\Omega'} = \sigma^{(\vec \theta)}_{|\top}$ as in the theorem statement) we get that
+On the other hand, if the verifier chooses a pair $(s, r)$ that does not satisfy \cref{eqn:good_sr}, then the computational distinguishability between the prover's final state and the state on the r.h.s.~of \ref{eqn:rigidity_prf1} is at most 1.
+Since the verifier chooses $(s,r)$ uniformly at random, conditioned on the event $\Omega'$ this happens with probability at most $O(\sqrt{\delta})$, so on average over the verifier's choice of $(s,r)$ and conditioned on $\Omega'$ we get an additional $O(\sqrt{\delta})$ contribution to the approximation error.
+The result follows because $\sqrt{\delta} \leq O(n^{5/8} \delta^{1/64})$. \end{proof}